somosphi/js-logger/README.md

 ```

 ## Usage
-There is 4 ways to use this package, for now.
+There are 4 ways to use this package, for now.
 This package can be:

 1. A simple logger that uses [bunyan](https://github.com/trentm/node-bunyan) as logging package.
 2. A middleware for [Express](https://github.com/expressjs/express) services, used to log all requests received by the service